-The only exception to this rule is when carrying out the Model and Software Code Version Check.
+The exceptions to this rule are when carrying out the Model and Software Code Version Check or the Code Blanking and Macro Check.

 When two displays are shown together as black on grey, this indicates that the display is toggling (flashing) between the name of the function and the value or configuration setting.